Bridge 9 improvements

 Program overview

-The Bridge 9 program is a multi-year program aimed to address the Northern Pacific Railroad Bridge issues.
-We've prioritized important bridge rehabilitation needs in this program and phased them for repair in the coming years.
+The Bridge 9 program is a multi-year program.
+It means to address the Northern Pacific Railroad Bridge issues.
+We've identified the most important bridge repairs and plan to fix them over the next few years.

 Background of the bridge

 The Northern Pacific Railroad constructed Bridge No. 9 in 1922.
-They build it to carry freight over the Mississippi River.
+They built it to carry freight over the Mississippi River.

 The City of Minneapolis acquired this bridge in 1986 and converted it to a pedestrian use bridge in 1999.
 The bridge currently provides a Mississippi River crossing for the Dinkytown Greenway bike trail.
 Over the years the bridge has deteriorated and currently needs repairs.
 To preserve the historic resource of the bridge, the City has chosen a repair/rehabilitation program.